Warbo/chriswarbo-net/blog/2012-11-17-anonymous_closures_in_python.md

 This function ignores any arguments (it's a thunk), then it creates a tuple.
 The first value in the tuple is `None`{.python}, the result of `sys.stdout.write("hello")`{.python}, which has the side-effect of sending `"hello"`{.python} to the output buffer.
 The second value is the string `"world"`{.python}.
 We then pull out the second value of our tuple as our result, ie. we return `"world"`{.python}.

-Now we need to find an expression which is equivalent to the line `"state = !state;"`{.javascript} in our Javascript.
+Now we need to find an expression which is equivalent to the line "`state = !state;`{.javascript}" in our Javascript.
 Unfortunately we can't do this directly, since in the Javascript we're dealing with variable names, and simply changing which values they point to, whereas in our Python expressions we're dealing with the actual Boolean values `True`{.python} and `False`{.python} themselves.
 Understandably, Python will not let us change `True`{.python} into `False`{.python} or vice versa, so we need to create a pointer-based abstraction, similar to using variable names like the Javascript.
 A simple way to do this is to keep our values in lists, and replace the contents of the lists when we want to 'update' a value.
 Voila:

 ```python
 toggle = (lambda state: